baumrock/RockMigrations/docs/deployments/readme.md

 ssh-copy-id -i ~/.ssh/id_rockmigrations user@your.server.com
 ```

-Or copy the content of the public key into the authorized_keys file
+Or copy and paste the content of the public key into the `~/.ssh/authorized_keys` file of your remote server.
+To get the content of the public key you can use this command:

 ```sh
 cat ~/.ssh/id_rockmigrations.pub